enrico-cascavilla/Aggregation-Data-Class/README.md

 # Aggregation Class

+The data are randomly generated (Fake transaction data)

 ### Using a fake dataset of transactions that I create I want to give an example of

 - Aggregation
 - Feature Engineering (this could be endless)
 - Preparation for an RFM or any other analytic tool aggregate on time and/or user (month or week in this case)
 - Pandas data manipulation
-- Preparation for a hypothetical churn model
+- Preparation for a possible churn model

 ### The class will have in input